TL;DR

 What's the difference between XSS types?

-Stored XSS (like ours) saves malicious code in your database and executes when others view it.
+Stored XSS (like this case) saves malicious code in your database and executes when others view it.
 Reflected XSS comes from URL parameters.
 DOM-based XSS happens entirely in client-side code.
 All are serious.

 How should I respond to public vulnerability disclosure?